Exodus76/typeraceapp/README.md

 ## Usage

 To start the typerace, press ``Ctrl + Enter``.
-You will be presented with a random quote or text to type.
+You will be presented with a list of random words or text to type.
 Type the text as quickly and accurately as possible.
 Once you are finished, your time and wpm will be displayed.

-To get a new typerace, simply press ``Ctrl+R`` to reload the application and generate a new quote.
+To get a new typerace, simply press ``Ctrl+R`` to reload the application and generate new random words.

 ## Preview